Myanmar cyclone two years on: Aid effort only a quarter funded as survivors face another monsoon season

 - Jetty construction in Chaungwa village on Pyinkhayine Island.
 This jetty is a lifeline for almost 18.000 population of the island.

-RT @annamac33: The #ArmsTreaty can create a safer future for millions.
-Urge the US to sign! http://t.co/HRlNC8BcO31 day 1 hour ago
+The #ArmsTreaty can create a safer future for millions, but first it needs signatures.
+Urge the US to sign! http://t.co/4YUsIawus71 day 18 hours ago